 16.01.14 – Risk, do farmers take enough or too many?

 In addition to the familiar risks of weather, livestock, ill health and machinery in farming, other risks were cited as not being realistic about on-farm performance, lone working, world markets, and working with others.
 Risks, goals and dedication are all subjective.
 The consensus with regrets was that people preferred to learn from their mistakes or missed opportunities; the beauty of farming is that other opportunities are always round the corner.
 Farming involves risks on a daily basis, and it is this perception of risk that determines financial and personal rewards.
+That’s why machinery, like 4 in 1 buckets, and professional Dirt Contractor and agricultural contractors are great to reduce the risk of an accident around the ranch.
 Collaborative ventures and consulting ideas and feedback from others will be good drivers of risk analysis.

 The discussion held on Thursday 16th January 2014 was a discussion about “risk”.
 It generated a total of 346 tweets on the topic from 90 participants.
 These included farmers, agri-food businesses, rural advisors, land agents, lawyers, journalists, academics and NFU officeholders, as well as members of the general public.